Samuildd/Bitcoin_ETL_MongoDB/README.md

 #### How to Run:

-1. Clone this repo
-2. Open the notebook in Google Colab
+1. Download and Open the notebook in Google Colab
-3. Set your MongoDB Atlas connection string
+2. Set your MongoDB Atlas connection string
-4. Run the ETL pipeline
+3. Run the ETL pipeline

 #### Original Data File:
 The original dataset was downloaded from Kaggle which can be found on the link below!